sunshy-1/HCMKR/README.md

 ## Abstract
 <div style="text-align: justify;">
 Benefiting from the effectiveness of graph neural networks (GNNs) and contrastive learning, GNN-based contrastive learning has become mainstream for knowledge-aware recommendation.
 However, most existing contrastive learning-based methods have difficulties in effectively capturing the underlying hierarchical structure within user-item bipartite graphs and knowledge graphs.
 Moreover, they commonly generate positive samples for contrastive learning by perturbing the graph structure, which may lead to a shift in user preference learning.
 To overcome these limitations, we propose hyperbolic contrastive learning with model-augmentation for knowledge-aware recommendation.
 To capture the intrinsic hierarchical graph structures, we first design a novel Lorentzian knowledge aggregation mechanism, which enables more effective representations of users and items.
 Then, we propose three model-level augmentation techniques to assist Hyperbolic contrastive learning.
 Different from the classical structure-level augmentation (e.g., edge dropping), the proposed model-augmentations can avoid preference shifts between the augmented positive pair.
-The overall framwork is as follows:
+The overall framework is as follows:
 <div>
 <br>

 ![Framework](fig/framework.png)

-## Enviroment Requirement
+## Environment Requirement
     # More details can be seen in ./code/packages.txt.
     torch==1.8.1+cu111
     torch-cluster==1.5.9